cornell-zhang/catalyst2018/projects/README.md

 ### 7. Mini-autodrive system:
 In this project, students will build a smart robot who is able to drive safely in the lab.
 You should use the infrared sensor in the front of the robot and decision tree/linear regression to build the system.
 The Basic idea is to avoid any collision during the auto-driving.

+### 8. Smart Light:
+In this project, students will use the relay output module to control a lighting system, based on how much external light there is in the environment.
+Students will use the photoresistor to measure how much external light there is and will accordingly switch the lighting system on or off.
+Students should be able to use a simple decision tree to figure out when the environment is dark enough that it needs light.